-Lance R. Primis, 63, has been a director of the Company since June 1998.
+Lance R. Primis, 64, has been a director of the Company since June 1998.
 Effective January 1, 2003, Mr. Primis was designated the Lead Independent Director of the Company (see "Board of Directors and its Committees-Lead Independent Director").
 Since 1997, Mr. Primis has been the managing partner of Lance R. Primis & Partners, LLC, a management consulting firm with clients in the media industry.
 From 1969 to 1996, Mr. Primis was employed in various positions by The New York Times Company, including the positions of President and Chief Operating Officer, which he held from 1992 to 1996.
 Mr. Primis was the President and General Manager of The New York Times from 1988 to 1992.
 In addition, Mr. Primis previously served as a member of the Board of Directors of Torstar Corporation from 1997 until 2008 and Plum Holdings, LLC from 1997 until 2008.
-From April 1998 to September 2000, Mr. Primis served as co-founder and Chairman of PressPoint, Inc., a start-up enterprise that engaged in the digital transmission of newspapers through a digital satellite network.
-In September 2000, PressPoint, Inc. ceased operations and subsequently filed for bankruptcy under Chapter 7 of the federal bankruptcy laws.
 The Board has concluded that Mr. Primis should serve as a director based on his experience managing a public company with significant and varied operations and his performance in the role of Lead Independent Director.

-Peter S. Rummell, 64, has been a director of the Company since September 2007.
+Peter S. Rummell, 65, has been a director of the Company since September 2007.
 Mr. Rummell is currently a private investor and most recently served as the CEO of the Jack Nicklaus Companies in Palm Beach, Florida, from August 2008 through May 2009.
 The Jack Nicklaus Companies runs Mr. Nicklaus's worldwide golf course design and related licensing business.
 Prior to that, from January 1997 until his retirement in July 2008, Mr. Rummell was Chairman and CEO of The St. Joe Company, one of Florida's largest real estate operating companies and the state's largest private landowner.
 From 1985 until 1996, Mr. Rummell served as President of Disney Development and then as Chairman of Walt Disney Imagineering, the division responsible for Disney's worldwide creative design, real estate, research and development activities.
 From 1983 until 1985, he was Vice Chairman of the Rockefeller Center Management Corporation in New York City.
+Mr. Rummell is the incoming chairman of the ULI, with a two-year term beginning July 1, 2011.
 He also served on the Board of Directors of Progress Energy from September 2003 until May 2006.
 The Board has concluded that Mr. Rummell should serve as a director based on his experience as the chief executive officer of a public corporation with significant real estate holdings and operations and his experience as president of a major division of a large corporation with real estate design and development activities.